University of Chicago Scavenger Hunt

 Section 6.
 Additional offices and titles can be designated each year.
 However, the position of Prophet Elijah must always remain vacant.

 Section 1.
 Regular meetings of this organization shall be held at irregular but increasingly frequent intervals throughout the year, amounting to about twice a week in the heaviest times.
+More frequent meetings may be necessary, including within committees, and their announcement should be met with appropriate whining.
 Times and places are organized by the Scavenczar and based upon the availability and convenience of the Hot Side Hot.
-It is generally a good idea to have a meeting at the beginning of the snowy quarter with potential Hot Side Hot members and former captains.
-By winter's end, the Scavenczar should have a meeting wherein the Hot Side Hot and their lists will be presented.
+It is generally a good idea to have a meeting prior to the beginning of the snowy quarter with potential Hot Side Hot members.
+At winter's start, the Scavenczar should have a meeting wherein the Hot Side Hot and their lists will be presented.

 Section 2.
 Special meetings are the normal practice of the Scavenger Hunt, and may be called by anyone (usually the Scavenczar) at anytime.
 Members shall be given .25 days' notice of such meetings.